jsmith/school/bio1001/exam.md

 Chromosomes condense and *mitotic spindle* forms

 ### Prometaphase
-Fragmentation of the nuclear envelope and microtubules attach to the newly formed *kinetochore* (located at the center of chromosomes).
+Fragmentation of the nuclear envelope and microtubules attach to the newly formed *kinetochore* (located at the *centromere* of chromosomes).

 The nuclear envelope is pulled apart by the dyenin motors on the MT of the centrosomes.
 The *lamina* pulls away (dense birillar network inside the nucleus) and the remenants float around the centrosomes are migrate to the ER.